grafana/pyroscope/README.md

 #### _Read this in other languages._
 <kbd>[<img title="中文 (Simplified)" alt="中文 (Simplified)" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/cn.svg" width="22">](translations/README.ch.md)</kbd>

+### What is Pyroscope?
 Pyroscope is an open source continuous profiling platform.
 It will help you:
-* Find performance issues in your code
+* Find performance issues and bottlenecks in your code
 * Resolve issues with high CPU utilization
 * Understand the call tree of your application
 * Track changes over time